Curtains vs Drapes: What to Select?

 Faux wood blinds are a great base layer for your window treatments.
 They are extremely functional; you can angle the blinds slightly to let in light but maintain privacy, open them all the way, or block out the light completely.
 Simply hang the blinds by themselves in less formal areas, or add drapes for a more formal look.

 When selecting the window treatment for your home, pick the option that will best work for each room and give you the look you would like to accomplish for this space.
 Get faux wood blinds installed throughout your home when you build a new home with French Brothers, and ask your Selection’s Coordinator for advice on selecting the perfect drapes or curtains for your space.
-To learn more about our new homes in Artesia NM or to take advantage of owning a home in the communities of Stonegate or West Acres Artesia, please contact Roxann Johnson at 575-616-2086.Tags: homebuilder artesia NM, homes in artesia, new homes for sale artesia nm
+To learn more about our new homes in Artesia NM or to take advantage of owning a home in Stonegate or West Acres Artesia communities, please contact Roxann Johnson at 575-616-2086.Tags: homebuilder artesia NM, homes in artesia, new homes for sale artesia nm